aresio/fst-pso/README.md

 FST-PSO is settings-free version of PSO which exploits fuzzy logic to dynamically assign the functioning parameters to each particle in the swarm.
 Specifically, during each generation, FST-PSO determines the optimal choice for the cognitive factor, the social factor, the inertia value, the minimum velocity, and the maximum velocity.
 FST-PSO also uses an heuristics to choose the swarm size, so that the user must not select any functioning setting.

 In order to use FST-PSO, the programmer must implement a custom fitness function and specify the boundaries of the search space for each dimension.
-The programmer can optionally specify the maximum number of iterations.
+The programmer can optionally specify the maximum number of iterations and the swarm size.
 When the stopping criterion is met, FST-PSO returns the best fitting solution found, along with its fitness value.

 ## Example